Japan fishermen take cover to slaughter dolphins in face of Western criticism

 The Taiji fishing union rejected Reuters requests for comment.

 The dolphin hunting season runs yearly from September to March.
-Sea Shepherd said around 600 marine mammals had been killed this season before Tuesday's slaughter.
+Sea Shepherd said 176 marine mammals had been killed this season before Tuesday's slaughter.

 Monitoring is difficult, with fishermen erecting tarpaulins over their killing area and blocking access to the cove.